 Professional services firms (accounting, law, consulting, engineering) are challenging to value because much of their value is tied to personal goodwill — the relationships, reputation, and skills of individual practitioners.
 EBITDA multiples typically range from 3x–6x, with SDE multiples of 2x–4x.
 Critical factors include client retention rates, revenue concentration, recurring vs. project-based revenue, the transferability of client relationships, non-compete agreements, and whether the firm can operate successfully without its current principals.

 High customer concentration — where a single client represents more than 10–15% of revenue, or the top 5 clients exceed 50% — is a significant valuation risk factor.
-The loss of a major customer could materially impact earnings, so appraisers typically apply a discount or reduce the multiple to reflect this risk.
+The loss of a major customer could materially impact earnings, so certified valuers typically apply a discount or reduce the multiple to reflect this risk.
 Mitigating factors include long-term contracts, switching costs, diversification trends, and the strength of the underlying relationship.
 In extreme cases (one client is 50%+ of revenue), the business may be valued with a scenario analysis modelling client loss.

 7